ma226hn/chat/REFLECTION.md

  - sendMessage (chat-box.js): sex lines
  ### and there is some function are dyadic (receiveMessage(chat-box.js)
  - DecryptWithPass(passEncDec.js))
- ### I used object as  argument to reduce the number of the arguments
+ ### I used data structure as  argument to reduce the number of the arguments

  ```javascript